 • Retirement Index ranking: 1

-Madrid is a popular expat choice and known for its culture and history.
-Living costs for a single person average $2,000 to $2,500 per month, with rent for a one-bedroom apartment around $1,322.50 in central areas and $968.05 in outer areas.
+Madrid is one of the best places to work and live for expats, well-known for its rich culture, history, and vibrant expatriate communities.
+Living costs for a single person average $2,000 to $2,500 per month, making it an affordable option for those looking to retire abroad.
+Rent for a one-bedroom apartment is around $1,322.50 in central areas and $968.05 in outer areas.

-Read the Global Intelligence Unit's US Retirement Trend report
+Discover retirement trends in the Global Intelligence Unit's Retirement Guide for US citizens report

 2. Portugal